 iPad Pro M4 Review: A Laptop Replacement (If You Let It)

 The hardware is genuinely jaw-dropping.
 The software still can’t fully use it.
-And yet, we’ve been using this thing as our primary work device for weeks, and we’re not going back to a laptop.
+And yet, we’ve been using this thing as our primary work device for stretches of time we wouldn’t have predicted, and we keep coming back to it.
 Let us explain.

 The Tandem OLED Display